 Price per person includes: Full board accommodation in a deluxe cabin (breakfast cooked to order, buffet lunch and dinner with tableside service, fresh mid-morning and mid-afternoon snacks), sunset cocktail party Friday evening, (final evening meal excluded), all beverages alcoholic and non-alcoholic), up to 5 dives per day, guide, 12l tanks (air) and weights.

-Not included: Flights, Transfers and Port / Park fees.
+Not included: Flights, Transfers (airport to boat or hotel to boat) and Port / Park fees.

 Please contact us for a full package including scheduled flights and transfers according to your chosen date of travel.
 Overnight stays may be required due to flight timings.